zephyrproject-rtos/zephyr/CONTRIBUTING.rst

    By force pushing your update, your original pull request will be updated with your changes so you won't need to resubmit the pull request.

+#.
+If the CI run fails, you will need to make changes to your code in order
+   to fix the issues and ammend your commits by rebasing as described above.
+   Additional information about the CI system can be found in `Continuous Integration`_.

 Commit Guidelines
 *****************